Who Do You Think You Are Live?: Demographics and numbers for the show

-Exhibitors and organizers
+Exhibitors and organisers

 In 2008 there were over 200 exhibitors from around the world.
 The most notable included Ancestry, Arcalife, English Heritage, Family Tree Maker, Family Tree DNA, Findmypast and The National Archives.

-Despite its name the Live show was only a spin-off of the television series Who Do You Think You Are? and the event itself is operated by Wall to Wall Media.
+Despite its name the Live show was only a spin-off of the television series Who Do You Think You Are? and the event itself was operated by Wall to Wall Media.

 Other related events

 Other notable events around the world are RootsTech, THE Genealogy Show, the southern Californian Genealogy Jamboree, the Federation of Genealogical Societies (FGS) conference and the National Genealogical Society (NGS) Conference.
 All of these conference are held annually with the FGS and NGS events moving location each year.